Skip to main content

 Annual Limit

-Enter the annual limit for the deduction, if applicable.
+Annual limit for the deduction, if applicable.
 Use either annual or total limit.

 Description

-Enter a description for the deduction.
+Description of the deduction.
 This is optional but can be helpful for record-keeping.

 Percent

-Enter the percentage of the employee’s income that will be deducted.
+Percentage of the employee’s income that will be deducted.
 Use either percent or amount

 4